22222Van/python_othello-AI/README.md

 ## TODOs

-The algorithm, especially Minimax, often revisits a same state space at different time steps, so making efficient management of the `GameState` class is crucial to avoid redundant computations.
+- [ ] The algorithm, especially Minimax, often revisits a same state space at different time steps, so making efficient management of the `GameState` class is crucial to avoid redundant computations.
 Plans are underway to reconstruct the structure of the `GameState` class, which will result in changes to the API.

-## Version

-2024/12/04 20:00